senacor/Tutorials-Microservices/README.md

 After finishing stage 07 you have the container management setup with docker-compose.
 You new control the build, start and stop of the containers through docker compose.

 The linkabe between the containers is not managed through names by docker-compose, no fixed IP addresses are required.

+## Stage 07A - Config on Config Server

+After finishing stage 07A the configuration for the demo and the accounting service are completely managed by the config server.
+The ```bootstrap.yml``` of the services only contains the reference to the config server, the ```application.yml``` was completely moved to the config server and removed from the services.